 What Is Public Record?

-Are Bankruptcies Public Record?
+Are Bankruptcies Public Records?

 Did you know that bankruptcy cases are public records?
-This means that anyone can access and view your bankruptcy filing, including the bankruptcy petition, schedules, and statements you file.
+This means anyone can access and view your bankruptcy filing, including the bankruptcy petition, schedules, and statements you file.
 Other documents filed in your case, such as creditor claims and court orders, are also available for public viewing.
 However, specific redacted information, such as your Social Security Number, is kept private.

 Where Do Bankruptcies Show Up in Public Records?